-As noted above, the has considerable input into the timing of elections.
-Within the last six months of the five-year terms for Parliament and state legislatures, determines the date election will be held. does not need to consult with government or the rime inister in setting the date – it is the exclusive domain of the .
+As noted above, the ECI has considerable input into the timing of elections.
+Within the last six months of the five-year terms for Parliament and state legislatures, it determines the date on which the next election will be held.
+It does not need to consult with the government or the prime minister in setting the date – it is the exclusive domain of the ECI.
 It also establishes the number and location of polling stations, counting centres and most other operational arrangements.

 Accountability and Independence

-In terms of accountability, there are no legal obligations for the to report to Parliament or following election.
-Nevertheless, frequently prepares papers and reports on electoral matters it makes available to the public and to Parliament.
-There is also no formal mechanism for to recommend changes to electoral law. owever, plays a major role in electoral reform by submitting legislative proposals to government and making public its views on the changes it are necessary, attempting to gain consensus on issues from the major political parties (e.g. Model Code of Conduct) and encouraging public debate.
-Many of the changes to India’s electoral laws have also come from court challenges by civil society groups and non-governmental organizations.
-Despite the relative lack of formal accountability mechanisms, the financial records are subject to audit by both the Comptroller and the Auditor General and any resulting reports are tabled in Parliament.
+In terms of accountability, there are no legal obligations for the ECI to report to Parliament each year or following an election.
+Nevertheless, it frequently prepares papers and reports on electoral matters, which it makes available to the public and to Parliament.
+There is also no formal mechanism for it to recommend changes to electoral law.
+However, it plays a major role in electoral reform by submitting legislative proposals to the government and making public its views on the changes it believes are necessary, attempting to gain consensus on issues from the major political parties (e.g. “Model Code of Conduct”) and encouraging public debate.
+Many of the changes to India’s electoral laws have also come from court challenges brought by civil society groups and non-governmental organizations.
+Despite the relative lack of formal accountability mechanisms, the ECI’s financial records are subject to audit by both the Comptroller and the Auditor General, and any resulting reports are tabled in Parliament.

-According to Patidar and Jha ( 192) the is widely recognized by experts as a model of independence.
-The Indian Constitution established to be autonomous, well resourced and beyond the reach of government.
+According to Patidar and Jha (2006, 192), the ECI is widely recognized by experts as a model of independence.
+The Indian Constitution established it to be autonomous, well resourced and beyond the reach of government.
 McMillan also notes, “Although highly political in terms of its actions, the Election Commission has developed and maintained a public reputation as an independent institution which has given it the authority to intervene and regulate the conduct of elections” (2012, 187).
-McMillan asserts that the reputation has been acquired, in part, from the frequent need to interpret the broad provisions of the Constitution and the antiquated legislative prescription governing electoral matters.
+McMillan asserts that the ECI’s reputation has been acquired, in part, from the frequent need to interpret the broad provisions of the Constitution and the antiquated legislative prescription governing electoral matters.

 The Supreme Court of India has provided express authority for the ECI’s approach to interpreting and augmenting India’s electoral law.
 In the case of Mohinder Singh Gill & Anr. v.
-The Chief Election Commissioner, the Court commented “the framers of the Constitution took care to leaving scope for exercise of residuary power by the Commission, in its own right, as a creature of the Constitution, in the infinite variety of situations that may emerge from time to time in such a large democracy as ours.”
-And further, “Once the appointment is made by the President, the Election Commission remains insulated from extraneous influences, and that cannot be achieved unless it has an amplitude of powers in the conduct of elections of course in accordance with the existing laws.
-But where these are absent, and yet a situation has to be tackled, the Chief Election Commissioner has not to fold his hands and pray to God for divine inspiration to enable him to exercise his functions and to perform his duties or to look to any external authority for the grant of powers to deal with the situation”
+The Chief Election Commissioner, the Court commented, “the framers of the Constitution took care to leaving scope for exercise of residuary power by the Commission, in its own right, as a creature of the Constitution, in the infinite variety of situations that may emerge from time to time in such a large democracy as ours.”
+And, further, “Once the appointment is made by the President, the Election Commission remains insulated from extraneous influences, and that cannot be achieved unless it has an amplitude of powers in the conduct of elections – of course in accordance with the existing laws.
+But where these are absent, and yet a situation has to be tackled, the Chief Election Commissioner has not to fold his hands and pray to God for divine inspiration to enable him to exercise his functions and to perform his duties or to look to any external authority for the grant of powers to deal with the situation.”

-Many of the interpretations, decisions and rules are popular with the public but resisted by the political entities they are intended to control.
-At times, however, administrative rules have been challenged and struck down by the courts as beyond the scope of its authority.
+Many of the ECI’s interpretations, decisions and rules are popular with the public but resisted by the political entities they are intended to control.
+At times, however, its administrative rules have been challenged and struck down by the courts as beyond the scope of its authority.